 The breakfast was okay but can still be improved.
 I find the continental plate ordinary, but the tinapa is good — it’s tasty but not too salty.
 The mango chutney has an unpleasant lingering taste of ginger.
 We couldn’t help but compare it to the feast we had at Ataalaya Farmhouse, a similar bed-and-breakfast in Batangas which also has a view of Taal Lake.

 My general comment about the food in Narra Hill is that it’s good but, as above, can still be improved.
-I didn’t really have that “Hmm, this is good!” reaction except for the cassava cake.
+I loved the the cassava cake though.

 Final thoughts about Narra Hill

 Narra Hill is very beautiful and it’s definitely one of the best you can find in Airbnb.
-It’s a bit expensive (kubo starts at P5500), but if you have the budget to splurge, then go.
+It’s a bit expensive, but if you have the budget to splurge, then go.

 In particular, here are the things that I like: